duganchen/dosbox/ENHANCEMENTS.md

 For games that use the Roland MT-32, I still recommend running Munt as a separate application (mt32emu-qt) and then connecting DosBox to its MIDI port (specified as the "mididevice").
 However, native MT-32 emulation is now available as an alternative.
-To use it, specify in your configuration file the path to the ROM directory:
+To use it, specify, in your configuration file, the path to the ROM directory:

 	[midi]
 	mididevice=mt32